xmos/lib_device_control/lib_device_control/doc/rst/lib_control.rst

 The control library supports USB, I2C and xSCOPE as physical protocols.
 There are example applications for all three in the examples folder.

+It would be straightforward to add support for additional physical protocols such as UART, SPI or TCP/UDP over Ethernet.

 |newpage|

 Usage